krzychb/OnlineHumidifier/8-Automate/readme.md

 }
 ```

-You will need to do some additional minor updates like declaration and initializations of new variables and switching the auto mode off if you decide to operate the humidifier manually.
+You will need to do some additional minor updates like declaration and initialization of new variables and switching the auto mode off if you decide to operate the humidifier manually.
 For details please refer to complete code in [OnlineHumidifier-Automate](OnlineHumidifier-Automate) folder.

 ## Auto Mode On